 Above all, we recommend purchasing a champagne diamond from a trustworthy seller who offers high-quality photos, like James Allen or Blue Nile.
 Be sure to review each individual diamond closely before making your selection.
 If you want help in finding the best champagne diamond for your budget and taste, email our experts.

 Champagne diamonds are colored diamonds that are naturally brown with a yellow tint.
 They range in hue from light brown to darker shades—resembling the color of champagne.

 These fancy brown diamonds, like other colored diamonds, make for stunning engagement rings and other champagne diamond jewelry.
 Their eye-catching color enhances unique pieces that offer plenty of personality.
 These diamonds gain their color from traces of other elements in the crystal’s structure.
 Champagne diamonds contain small amounts of nitrogen trapped during diamond formation.
 The higher the nitrogen content, the deeper the intensity of the brown color.

-Some champagne diamonds are referred to as cognac diamonds or chocolate diamonds.
-While colorless diamonds typically lose their value with increased tint, champagne stones are sought out for their beautiful, natural coloring.
+Champagne diamonds are often referred to as cognac diamonds.
+While colorless diamonds typically lose their value with increased tint, champagne stones are specifically sought out for their beautiful, natural coloring.